etijskens/et-micc2/tutorials/TutorialProject_et_dot_1.rst

 components are a Python sub-module with module structure (``--module``), or package structure ``--package``, and a CLI script (`--cli` and `--clisub`).

-You can add as many components to your code as you want.
-However, the project must have a *package* structure (see :ref:`modules-and-packages` for how to convert a project with a *module* structure).
+You can add as many components to your project as you want.

 The binary modules are build with the ``micc2 build`` command. :